AMBosman/rtd-tutorial/docs/source/introduction.rst

    :alt: Architecture of CSP

 *Figure 1: High Level architecture of CSP and FMS ecosystem – the ITS-FMS interface is situated between Cloud Service Provider and the Fleet Management System as information providers*

+To implement the various use cases both some static and dynamic data is needed.
+For the static data (vehicle, trip and route) an Open Trip Model (see details in 3.2) specification over a REST interface is used.
+However, for the dynamic data (ITS events, positions, control messages) it was deemed that the OTM definition was not suitable.
+For the dynamic data, WebSockets are used over which Google Protocol Buffer messages (proto3) are exchanged.
+When implementing this ITS-FMS interface, effectively you’ll be setting up endpoints for both types of connections.